rachitk/gnn-genomics/README.md

 ### ADSP Dataset

 Note that this repository does NOT include the processed ADSP data, as this dataset is only available by approval through the Data Sharing Service of the National Institute on Aging and we are unable to redistribute it.
 If the required data is placed into a `data/adsp` folder, then this script can be run directly.
-We are happy to provide the code that we used to process the ADSP dataset into the form replicated by the toy dataset above if .
+We are happy to provide the code that we used to process the ADSP dataset into the form mocked-up by the toy dataset above if one can provide their ADSP project approval (as the conversion code does include metadata that we are not allowed to redistribute).

 All of the arguments to run `main_gnn.py` are documented close to the bottom of this script, on lines 370-600.
 An example command to train a GNN from scratch is: